-If you use the wizard or the configuration utility, in the Modify XML Format Check dialog box, on the General tab you can enable or disable the Block, Log, and Statistics actions.
+If you use the wizard or the GUI, in the Modify XML Format Check dialog box, on the General tab you can enable or disable the Block, Log, and Statistics actions.

 If you use the command-line interface, you can enter the following command to configure the XML Format Check:

 set appfw profile <name> -xmlFormatAction [**block**] [**log**] [**stats**] [**none**]